ibm-cloud-docs/dr-automation-powervs/advance-operation.md

 ## Navigate advance operations
 {: #na-vi-gate}

+Access Advanced Operations from the Workgroup Summary tab to perform actions like Failover Rehearsal, Clean up, or Re-Sync for disaster recovery management.

+### Procedure
+{: #pr-ci-dure}

 Follow these steps to access Advanced Operations for a selected workgroup in the {{site.data.keyword.DR_full_notm}} Ui: